xepps/christmas-code-challenge/README.md

 * two bonus points for formatting your code in Christmas shapes;
 * five bonus points for the best team name;
 * five bonus points if you finish all the code challenges, but were not first;
-* eight bonus points if you finish all the code challenges first;
+* eight bonus points if you finish all the code challenges first.

 The challenges can be completed either on your own or in teams of up to 3.
 Challenges can be completed in any language, but I have provided some boilerplate javascript if you want a quick start.
 They can also be completed in any order so you can try and maximise your points!